 You have to ensure proper irrigation for your plant to avoid drowning it.
 The ideal water level for citrus trees is about two to three feet deep.

 Autumn is the best season to plant citrus trees, while spring comes a close second.
-If you live in a tropical country or an area with
+If you live in a tropical country or an area with warm climate, it is best to plant your citrus tree in a cool open area that receives plenty of sunlight.

 Meanwhile, put your plants indoors during extremely cold climate as citrus cannot withstand severe frosts.